malavikasamak/website/personal.md

 ---
 <h1> Personal </h1>
-I am originally from India and grew up in <a href="https://youtu.be/BfKtrj454N4">Bantwala</a>, a beautiful town in Karnataka, India.
+I am originally from India and grew up in <a href="https://youtu.be/BfKtrj454N4">Bantwala</a>, a beautiful town in <a href="https://www.karnatakatourism.org/gallery/">Karnataka, India</a>.
 I can speak two Indian languages: [Kannada] and [Hindi] and am currently trying to learn [Tamil].
 The pandemic has forced me to learn how to cook.
 Check out [Hebbar's Kitchen], she has some of the best South Indian recipes.